Last Updated on November 30, 2022 by Janine

 I’m basically just including this option to tell you why I don’t recommend it.

 If you’re thinking about renting a car for Mexico City, don’t bother.
 The traffic is horrible, and parking is tough to come by and expensive.
-It’s affordable to get around via Uber, Taxi, and metro, so there’s no reason to subject yourself to the hassle of renting a car here.
+It’s very affordable to get around via Uber, Taxi, and metro, so there’s no reason to subject yourself to the hassle of renting a car here.

 Rental cars can be awesome in other parts of the country, but you simply don’t need one here.

 If you’re transiting through Mexico City to visit another area, I still don’t recommend a rental car.
 In most cases, taking a bus to the next city will be easier, safer, and more efficient than renting a car.
-You can always rent a car when you reach that destination if you still feel you need one (which you might, depending on your plans).

 When it comes to renting cars, I recommend using Discover Cars to find the best rates on rental cars anywhere in Mexico.